steam0/pact-guide/README.md

 > As an API is a contract from the provider to any consumer describing how to use services from the provider, a pact is a contract from a given consumer to the provider describing how the consumer uses services from the provider.

 An API is a contract.
-The provider guarantees that if you use the API as described, they will provide responses according to the API-specification.
+The provider guarantees that if you use the API as described, they will provide responses according to the API-specification. [_The OpenAPI Specificatio_](https://github.com/OAI/OpenAPI-Specification) is a framework for an API provider to exposed it's API as a contract using json or yaml.
 The consumer writes integration tests to confirm that the API works as described for the consumer service.
 However this does not provide any guidelines for the provider to make sure that they don't break the consumer integration.

 Using _Consumer Driven Contracts_ is a way for consumers to write mock integration tests, publish the contract to a broker and let the provider access it.

+- Illustration of an API as a contract.

 ## Pacts